Federal Direct Student Loan Program

 Post

-Federal Direct Loans are low-interest loans for students and parents to help pay for the cost of a student’s college education.
-With Direct Loans, the student and/or parent borrows funds directly from the federal government and has a single contact, the loan servicer, for everything related to repayment even if the borrower receives Direct Loans at different schools.
-There are several different options for repayment plans designed to meet the needs of almost any borrower.
-Additional information is available at https://studentaid.gov/understand-aid/types/loans.
+The William D. Ford Federal Direct Loan Program provides low-interest loans to eligible students to help pay for educational expenses.
+Unlike grants and scholarships, federal student loans must be repaid, with interest, according to the terms of the loan.
+With Direct Loans, the funds come directly from the federal government and borrowers are assigned a single contact, the loan servicer, for everything related to repayment even if the borrower receives Direct Loans at different schools.

 The Federal Direct Subsidized Loan (DLSUB)

-The Federal Direct Subsidized Loan (DLSUB) is a need-based federal loan awarded only to students who demonstrate financial need.
-Undergraduate students who have unmet financial need can be considered for this loan up to the amount of the students’ borrowing limit.
-Borrowers must be U.S. citizens or eligible non-citizens, enrolled at least half time and meet all other eligibility requirements including Satisfactory Academic Progress.
+The Federal Direct Subsidized Loan (DLSUB) is a need-based federal loan.
+Undergraduate students who have unmet financial need can be considered for this loan up to the amount of the students’ borrowing limit but the amount cannot exceed the educational cost of attendance minus other financial aid.

 The Federal Direct Unsubsidized Loan (DLUNS)